CITGuru/PyInquirer/README.md

 For many issues like for example common Python programming issues stackoverflow might be a good place to search for an answer.
 TODO link

-Visit the finklabs slack channel for announcements and news.
+Visit the citguru slack channel for announcements and news.
 TODO link

 ## Contributing